Anteater: Interactive Visualization of Program Execution Values in Context: Related Work

 \paragraph{Trace Visualization} Trace visualizations are often applied in support of understanding parallel programs~\cite{Socha1988Voyeur,Karran2013SyncTrace,Trumper2010}.
-Often, trace visualizations leverage icicle plots and flame graphs as the primary visual representation~\cite{Renieris1999ALMOST,Karran2013SyncTrace,gralka2017visual,Bezemer2015FlameGraph,Trumper2010}. \oursystem{} uses a visual encoding reminiscent of icicle plots and flame graphs in our generalized context tree.
-However, \oursystem{} differs in its definition of \textit{trace}.
+Often, trace visualizations leverage icicle plots and flame graphs as the primary visual representation~\cite{Renieris1999ALMOST,Karran2013SyncTrace,gralka2017visual,Bezemer2015FlameGraph,Trumper2010}. \oursystem{} uses a visual encoding reminiscent of icicle plots and flame graphs in our plots of the execution trace, which we will call the generalized context tree (GCT), after Boehme et al.~\cite{Boehme2016} However, \oursystem{} differs in its definition of \textit{trace}.
 While these previous traces capture the calling structure of the execution, \oursystem{} extends this to capture values of marked variables and expressions, as well as loop behaviors.
-This extension provides users with additional context for how values are reached; see Section~\ref{sec:evaluation} for a discussion of their utility.
+This extension provides users with additional context for how values are reached; see Evaluation for a discussion of their utility.